ultraq/thymeleaf-layout-dialect/README.md

 </bean>
 ```

-This will introduce 4 new attributes that you can use in your pages:
+This will introduce 5 new attributes that you can use in your pages:
-`layout:decorator`, `layout:include`, `layout:fragment`, and `layout:title-pattern`.
+`layout:decorator`, `layout:include`, `layout:substituteby`, `layout:fragment`,
+and `layout:title-pattern`.

 ### layout:decorator
 Used in your content pages and declared in the root tag (usually `<html>`, but